steveraysteveray/epic-public/README.md

 We used an Eclipse based semantic development environment called TopBraid Composer Maestro Edition (_TBC-ME_) from TopQuadrant.
 Version: 6.1 - JAVA version 1.8.0_121.
 This IDE allowed us to easily create SPARQLMotion scripts to define web service endpoints and interact with the Triple Store.

+To install this software, import each of the three folders (SemanticModels, SemanticVocab, SemanticArchive) as projects in the TopBraid development environment.

 # Recommended Reading